Here are my top resources for traveling therapists!

 Group Travel Resources

-Intrepid Travel offers small group tour to locations all over the world.
+Intrepid Travel offers small-group tours to locations all over the world.
 Many people want to travel in between assignments for pleasure, but don’t know where to start, or don’t want to travel alone.
 I’ve used Intrepid for my own international travel, and recommend them for great, well crafted, small group tours!

 Free E-Book & Newsletter